 What's so dangerous about a can of spray paint or deodorant?
 Plenty.

-Huffing these and other common household products can provide a quick high.
-As harmless as it might seem to kids, the risks of huffing and other types of inhalant abuse are real — and potentially lethal.
+Huffing, or inhaling, common household products can provide a quick high.
+As harmless as it might seem to kids, the risks are real — and potentially lethal.

 What are inhalants?